CyVerse-learning-materials/container_camp_workshop_2018/getting_started/agenda.rst

 Agenda
 ------

-These are the schedule and classroom materials for the Container camp workshop at The University of Arizona, which will run from March 7th to 9th, 2018.
+Below are the schedule and classroom materials for Container Camp at The University of Arizona, which will run from March 7th to 9th, 2018.
 The workshop will take place in Drachman A116.
 Click this link to the building - https://goo.gl/7Yv4PA

 This workshop runs under a `Code of Conduct <../getting_started/main.html>`_.
 Please respect it and be excellent to each other!